Selected work

 “I got as far as the workspace setup and I just closed the tab, too many decisions I wasn’t ready to make.
 I never went back.”

-Rather than asking users to trust the AI, the interface gives them enough context to judge it themselves.
-Any reader can open a claim and land on the exact sentence a real person said.
+Rather than asking users to trust the AI, the interface lets them judge it — any reader can open a claim and land on the exact sentence a real person said.

 Research rarely produces one clear answer.

-Participants disagree.
-Markets evolve.
-Evidence changes.
-Instead of hiding these inconsistencies, the product treats them as valuable signals.
-When new evidence conflicts with an existing claim, confidence decreases automatically and the contradictory sources are surfaced for review.
+Participants disagree and evidence changes.
+Instead of hiding these inconsistencies, the product treats them as signals: when new evidence conflicts with a claim, confidence drops automatically and the contradictory sources are surfaced for review.

 Claim · H1